alksdemenko/todo/README.txt

+1  If gulp-cli is not installed, please install it with - npm install -g gulp-cli
-1.install node modules - npm install
+2. install node modules - npm install
-2.to start the server use the command - gulp dev
+3. to start the server use the command - gulp dev